 It is your responsibility to make certain that your application is complete by the stated deadlines.

 It is anticipated that students accepted into the HCII Ph.D. program will be awarded a graduate fellowship for the academic year covering full tuition and a living allowance.
-These fellowships are normally renewable for the duration of the program, so long as the student maintains good standing.
-(There is no separate financial aid form to be completed.)
+These fellowships renew for the duration of the program as the student maintains good standing.
+There is no separate financial aid form to be completed.
 Students are encouraged to apply for support from outside Carnegie Mellon (fellowships, foreign government grants, etc.).
 As an incentive to seek funding from other sources, a supplement is often provided to the stipend of any student who obtains outside support.

-Remember that the application deadline is December 14.
+Remember that the application early deadline is November 19th, 2020 (final deadline is December 10th).
 Remember that all items must be uploaded directly to your online application.
 Have you included the following?